-Nationality: Malaysian Age: 48
+Nationality: Malaysian Age: 49

-Mr Chia assumed his current role as Acting Chief Executive Officer of IRIS Corporation Berhad on 1 January 2023.
-He was appointed as Chief Operating Officer (Special Projects) of IRIS Corporation Berhad on 10 February 2022.
+Mr Chia is the Chief Executive Officer of IRIS Corporation Berhad and was redesignated to this role from Acting Chief Executive Officer on 1 March 2025.
+He was appointed as Acting Chief Executive Officer on 1 Jan 2023 and Chief Operating Officer (Special Projects) on 10 February 2022.